 ✅ Wheaton College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to Wheaton College?

-No, Wheaton College is test optional, so you can decide if you want to to send your test scores.
+❌ No, Wheaton College is test optional, so it's up to you if you want to submit test scores or not.
 If you have higher than average scores, you probably want to include them.
-If your scores are average or below average, you may want not want to include them in your application..
+If your scores are average or below average, you may want not want to include them in your application.